 (ex-officio; non-voting) Ph.D., English, Rutgers University; B.A., State University of New York at Binghamton.
 Managing Director, Curriculum & Training Design of the Center for Supportive Schools, Princeton, NJ.
 Former international consultant for diversity training and organizational communication; former teacher of university and high school English.

 (ex-officio; non-voting) Psy.D., School Psychology, Graduate School of Applied and Professional Psychology, Rutgers University; B.A., Psychology, Millersville University.
 Managing Director, Operations & Evaluation of the Center for Supportive Schools, Princeton, NJ.
 Visiting faculty member, Center of Alcohol Studies, Rutgers University.
 New Jersey-certified school psychologist.
 Previous co-investigator for a National Institute on Drug Abuse (NIDA)-funded study, Enhanced Peer-Based Interventions During the Transition to High School.
 Project director for a U.S. Department of Health and Human Services-funded project to replicate and evaluate a teen sexual health peer education program in rural communities in North Carolina.

 G. Frits Besselaar (Chair)

 M.A., Real Estate Development and Finance, Columbia University; B.A., International Relations, University of Richmond.
 President, OmniVest Group, LLC, Princeton, NJ.
 Alumnus of Princeton Day School’s Peer Leadership Program, class of 1983.

-M.A., Secondary Education, John Hopkins School of Education; B.S., Government & Politics and Criminology (double major); certificate in Afro-American studies, University of Maryland.
-Senior Vice-President of Executive Leadership & Learning, Teach For America.
-Board member, KIPP New Jersey, BRICK Avon Academy Schools, and Someone’s Daughter.
-2012 Power Woman in Education, Freeholder’s Association.
-2013 Fellow, Pahara-Aspen Education Fellowship.
+B.S., Government & Politics and Criminology (double major); certificate in Afro-American studies, University of Maryland.
+Senior Vice President of Executive Leadership & Learning, Teach For America.
+Board member KIPP and BRICK, and Someone’s Daughter.
+2012 Power Woman in Education, Freeholder’s Association; 2013 Fellow, Pahara-Aspen Education Fellowship.

 Master’s in Public Policy, Harris School of Public Policy, University of Chicago; B.A., Claremont McKenna College.
 Founder, Allies for Educational Equity.
 Former middle school teacher working with high-needs students; served in various capacities in the public, private, non-profit sectors.
 Alumnus of Princeton High School’s Peer Leadership Program, class of 1999.